Marissa Sappho, LCSW, CEDS

 Her work includes direct teaching experience as well as program and curriculum development for psychoanalytic training institutes and outpatient clinical services.

 Marissa is dedicated to social justice and co-founded the New York State Coalition of Social Workers (2008-2011), a non-profit 501c(6) professional membership organization to advocate for social workers statewide and the clients that they serve; she later served as President of the Coalition.
 She has maintained a commitment to serving under-served populations.

-Prior to Founding Aurora Behavioral Health, Marissa maintained a busy full time private practice.
+Prior to Founding Aurora Center NYC, Marissa maintained a busy full time private practice.
 Previously, Marissa has held clinical positions in both inpatient and outpatient settings in New York and Connecticut, including Assertive Community Treatment Teams, Intensive Outpatient Programs, city and state psychiatric facilities, clinics, and day treatment programs.
 Marissa has performed both administrative and clinical supervision and been responsible for clinical program development and implementation of state funded research protocols.

 Marissa has published and presented nationally and internationally on Binge Eating Disorder, most recently at the Renfrew Center Foundation Annual Conference, the Eating Disorders & Obesity Conference in Australia, and the American Psychological Association.
 She is a frequent guest speaker at universities and psychoanalytic institutes on topics including eating disorders, psychodynamic approaches to treatment, social work licensing issues, and career development.